I had to find this out for myself after a very sorrowful incident one night.

 How I Recycled My Old Hard Drive

-I may be a longtime computer user, but I am a novice at best when it comes time to do anything about opening one up and doing something with the parts without breaking anything in the process.
+I may be a longtime computer user, but I’m a novice at best when it comes time to opening one up and doing something with the parts without breaking anything in the process.

-So, after watching a few YouTube videos that showed how to recycle hard drive parts and reading up on how to retrieve information from my old computer hard drive, I learned that I could actually salvage the old hard drive and use it to store files externally from another computer – kind of like an elaborate thumb drive.
+So, after watching a few YouTube videos that showed how to recycle hard drive parts and reading up on how to retrieve information from my old computer hard drive, I learned that I could actually salvage the old hard drive and use it to store files externally from another computer – kind of like an elaborate thumb drive or external hard drive.

 I ended up ruining my Dell Inspiron 1545, a 2009 model that gave me few, if any, issues.
-It is very easy to remove a hard drive from this model of laptop, as it is removed from the side after loosening 2 small screws from the computer’s underside.
+It is very easy to remove a hard drive from this model of laptop — because it’s removed from the side after loosening 2 small screws from the computer’s underside.

-Before removing your old computer hard drive, be sure the computer is unplugged and that its battery has been removed!
+Before removing your old computer hard drive, make sure the computer is unplugged and that its battery has been removed!
 Otherwise, you could shock yourself and potentially ruin the hard drive.

 How To Use A Recycled Hard Drive